SUBSCRIBE TO OUR FREE NEWSLETTER

 Blackstrikes: A Study of the Racially Disparate Use of Peremptory Challenges by the Caddo Parish District Attorney's Office (pdf), published by Reprieve Australia, analyzed 332 trials between 2003 and 2012.

 "Not one defendant was acquitted in a trial where there were two or fewer black jurors," writes Ursula Noye, vice president of Reprieve Australia and the study's author.
-"The acquittal rate in the 49 trials where the number of black jurors was three or more, was 12 [percent].
+"The acquittal rate in the 49 trials where the number of black jurors was three or more was 12 [percent].
 In trials with five or more black jurors, defendants are acquitted 19 [percent] of the time."

-Diamond told the Times that "[b]lacks may be less likely to be on jury lists that are drawn from voter registration records, less likely to appear when called, more likely to qualify for hardship exemptions and more likely to be disqualified for felony convictions."
+Diamond told the Times that "[b]lacks may be less likely to be on jury lists drawn from voter registration records, less likely to appear when called, more likely to qualify for hardship exemptions and more likely to be disqualified for felony convictions."

 According to the report: